bennettslin/yearlings_bobtail_app/worst-two-decades-of-rock.md

 Startups, knowledgeable curators with their ears to the ground vs. Zappa's cigar chomping old guys.
 At best, you understand trends, not innovations.

 Millennial whoops
 Not blaming Millennials for their lack of vision, I do blame them for their lack of spine.
 Pavement.
 Dweck.
 These are your values, Millennials, and you've been applying them in other industries, and other mediums, with amazing results.
 Why on earth haven't you applied them to your rock music?
+Anti-science, alternative facts.
+Malkmus is a genius for the same reason that Trump is, because his followers were already determined to root for him from the get-go, so everything he does, by default, is genius.

 ----